rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

 4. Traversal array

-    We can use the **for** statement, which is suitable for cases where the array subscript is unknown:
+    You can use the **for** statement, which is suitable for cases where the array subscript is unknown:

     ```bash
     Shell > head -n 5 /etc/passwd | awk -F ":" ' \